-- Do not use 4WD on dry, hard surfaced roads.
-Doing so will produce excessive noise, increase tire wear and may damage drive components.
-4WD modes are only intended for consistently slippery or loose surfaces. - Drive slower in strong crosswinds which can affect the normal steering characteristics of your vehicle. - Be extremely careful when driving on pavement made slippery by loose sand, water, gravel, snow or ice.
+- Do not use 4WD on dry, hard surfaced roads (except models equipped with Auto 4WD).
+This may damage the drivelines and axles. - Drive slower in strong crosswinds which can affect the normal steering characteristics of your vehicle.

+Be extremely careful when driving on pavement made slippery by loose sand, water, gravel, snow or ice.